 Always use authentic and relevant images across your websites.
 Moreover, ensure that all images have a proper alt tag and metadata accompanying them so crawlers can easily understand image contents.
 Some people may use screen readers to access your web app, and using metadata will provide them with a better experience.

 Leaving pages empty strategically is important.
 You should not bombard your users with tons of details on the same page, as it will only make the user experience bad.

 No matter what website design style you follow, always keep ample whitespace.
 Whitespace is vital to separate sections and keep the page well-organized.
-Whitespace makes your content pop out, and users can focus more on that.
+Whitespace makes your content pop out; users can focus more on that.

 Research has shown how people scan web pages, and you can use that to identify where you should put whitespace and where you should not.
 Introducing whitespace makes your UI look elegant.
 Moreover, it also improves the user experience as it is easy to find things when they are not cramped.

-Some ways you can increase the whitespace in your website pages are by increasing the line width, line height, and margins.
+You can increase the whitespace in your website pages by increasing the line width, line height, and margins.
 You can also use inline images and make the text flow from the sides to provide much-needed whitespace among paragraphs.